 Most of these rooms enjoy the silence provided by an inner court.
 Venetian contemporary style furnishings, Italian marble bathrooms with bathtubs and handle showers, WiFi connection, satellite flat TV.
 Choice of king, queen or twin beds.

-Deluxe Rooms are spacious, cozy and overlook the street or the little canal of San Moisè.
+Deluxe Rooms are spacious, cosy and overlook the street or the little canal of San Moisè.
 With Venetian contemporary décor, the bathrooms are in Italian marble with bathtub and handle shower, heated towel-rails, closet.
 WiFi access.
 Air-conditioning, satellite flat LCD TV.
 They feature a king size bed or twins.

 |Deluxe Room with a View||